HAS-Tools-Fall2021/homework-sbettis319/Forecast_Submissions/Bettis_HW6.md

 October 4, 2021
 Homework 6

+__
+## Grade:
+1/3: Good start however none of your plots came through.
+Also you don't have any formatting in your markdown so it is hard to read.
+Make sure you always preview your markdown before submitting.
+I'm guessing the problem with your plots is that you didn't copy the image folder into your repo.
+See me after class tomorrow and I can show you how to fix and resubmit.
+Make sure you add formatting to your resubmission too.

+___

 For your write up you should present your plots and for every plot provide a short summary of (1) how you made it, (2) why you made it and what it tells you.